 Two weeks ago, we announced that the Chapman University Digital Commons had reached the fantastic milestone of over one million downloads!
-In a new mini-blog series, we’ll be chatting with three celebrities of the Digital Commons – authors whose articles have been milestone items for the Digital Commons.
+In a new mini-blog series, we’ll be chatting with a few celebrities of the Digital Commons – authors whose articles have been milestone items for the Digital Commons.
 In this first installment, we’re chatting with Dr. Jared Rubin, whose Economic Science Institute (ESI) article, “Causes and Consequences of the Protestant Reformation,” is the most downloaded item in the Digital Commons, having been downloaded over 25,000 times!

 The abstract for the article reads as follows: “The Protestant Reformation is one of the defining events of the last millennium.
 Nearly 500 years after the Reformation, its causes and consequences have seen a renewed interest in the social sciences.
 Research in economics, sociology, and political science increasingly uses detailed individual-level, city-level, and regional-level data to identify drivers of the adoption of the Reformation, its diffusion pattern, and its socioeconomic consequences.
 This survey takes stock of the research so far, tries to point out what we know and what we do not know, and which are the most promising areas for future research.”